tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > Service to generate `id` for requests in overloads that don't accept `id` as argument

-Can be replaced in DI to override `id` generation logic
+Can be replaced in DI to override `id` generation logic.